 Sleeping pads range in price from as low as $20 for a cheap closed-cell foam pad to as high as $200 or more for a premium air pad.
 The cost varies based on different factors such as brand, material used, durability and quality of the pad, among others.

 If you rarely backpack, opt for an affordable pad designed for a few or one-time use.
-However, if you go backpacking often, invest in a high quality sleeping pad you can use for many years.
+However, if you often go backpacking with your sleeping pad, invest in a high quality to keep it for many years.

 Shape, noise, sleeve sleep systems, and hand pumps are other factors you should consider when shopping for the best hammock sleeping pad that suits your needs, preferences and personal style.
 If you’re going for a pad that’s susceptible to punctures, make sure it comes with a patch kit for repairs.
 If not, buy one separately for quick fixes in case your pad punctures.
 Pick a pad bound to give you value for your money.